• Skip to primary navigation

 Ingredients to make the recipe.

-Since I’m using easily accessed ingredients I’ve swapped out the lardons for bacon.
-I would suggest trying to find fresh herbs for this dish.
-They can usually be found in any chain grocer these days in the produce section, conveniently packed in small plastic containers.
+Since I’m using easily accessible ingredients, I’ve swapped out the lardons for bacon.
+I suggest trying to find fresh herbs for this dish.
+These days, they can usually be found in any chain grocer’s produce section, conveniently packed in small plastic containers.

-I do suggest using Red Burgundy Wine for your first attempt at this classic dish.
-Once you see how easy it is to make you can try other wines.
+I suggest using Red Burgundy Wine for your first attempt at this classic dish.
+Once you see how easy it is to make, you can try other wines.

 *Cabernet Sauvignon and Pinot Noir are also good choices.